Computational-Biology-Aachen/FightClub/README.md

 ```
 FightClub/
 │
-├── 📁 model/            # All code related to simulations
+├── 📁 src/            # All code related to simulations
 │   ├── dynamic.py       # Model based on differential equations
-│   ├── evolutionary.py  # Model based on evolutionary game theory
 │   └── parameters.py     # parameters used for analysis
 │
 ├── 📁 analysis/         # Post-processing and figure generation